 | Weekly cadence artifacts | 25 | Continuous Discovery | Interview summaries, assumption checks, retro actions | Knowledge refresh happens automatically, not heroically | Continuous Discovery |

-The first move is to make knowledge explicit through workshops.
+Explicit.
+The first move is to get the knowledge out of the head and into the room.
+Workshops do this.
 Event Storming puts the domain on a wall.
 Example Mapping turns vague stories into concrete rules and examples.
 User Story Mapping shows the whole journey.
-These workshops create shared understanding in the room — but the output is photographs and sticky notes, not formal models.
+The output is photographs and sticky notes: not formal models, but explicit shared understanding for everyone who was in the room.

-The next move is to make knowledge formal.
+Formal.
+The next move is to capture knowledge in structures that can be handed off, tested, and audited.
 Decision tables capture every condition combination for a business rule.
 ADRs record the reasoning behind architecture choices.
 Bounded contexts define where one domain ends and another begins.
-Formal knowledge can be delegated, tested, and handed to an LLM.
+Formal knowledge can be delegated to a new hire, generated against by an LLMA neural network trained to predict the next token in a sequence, large enough that it generalises to tasks it wasn’t explicitly trained for. , and verified by tests.

-The final move is to make knowledge embedded in practice.
+Embedded.
+The final move is making the knowledge live inside the team’s daily rhythm rather than in a wiki nobody reads.
 Ensemble programming means everyone understands the code as it’s written.
 Continuous Discovery means customer insight refreshes weekly, not whenever someone remembers.
-The knowledge containers maintain themselves because the team’s rhythm keeps them alive.
+The containers maintain themselves because the team’s cadence keeps them alive.

 The onboarding test